ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/cluster-autoscaler-example/guide.en-ie.md

 >
 > The source code of the following example is available in the public Github repository [public-cloud-examples](https://github.com/ovh/public-cloud-examples/tree/main/containers-orchestration/managed-kubernetes/autoscaler)

-When you create your cluster, you can bootstrap a default node pool in it, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=gb) or directly [using the Kubernetes API](/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes).
+When you create your cluster, you can bootstrap a default node pool in it, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) or directly [using the Kubernetes API](/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes).

 ## Deploying a test workload

-Assume that you have created a MKS cluster with a node pool with its minimum setted to 1 and its maximum setted to 3.
+Let's assume that you have created an MKS cluster with a node pool with its minimum set to 1 and its maximum set to 3.

-In order to test the autoscaler, we propose you to install a *Python heavy CPU load* Deployment that deploys several instances of *Python CPU load* pods.
+In order to test the autoscaler, we offer you to install a *Python heavy CPU load* Deployment that deploys several instances of *Python CPU load* pods.
 The *Python CPU load* pod simply heavy charge each allocated CPU of your pod.
 It's a CPU intensive operation, but it uses a minimal amount of memory.

 Create a `cpu-load.yaml` manifest for the *python-cpu-load* deployment: